Application Process Summary Year 12 – September 2019

 In view of the Supreme Court ruling in respect of Jewish schools, Yavneh College is no longer able to give priority according to Jewish status.
 Instead, the School will give priority to those who meet a religious practice test based on guidelines from the Chief Rabbi.

 Those applicants wishing to be considered as priority applicants for available places need to obtain a certificate establishing religious practice, based on the child’s synagogue attendance, Jewish education and/or family communal activity.
-Applicants also have to refer to the document describing the Jewish Ethos of Yavneh College.
-All of these documents are to download at the bottom of this page.

 If sections 2 and 3 of the CRP need to be completed, applicants must make the necessary arrangements to ensure verification of the CRP, by the individuals concerned.

 It should be noted that the CRP does not confirm that the child is Jewish in accordance with Jewish law.